maersk-recruitment-tasks/01-fullstack-vendor-onboarding/README.md

 ### 1. Delete vendor
 - Implement a delete functionality to allow users to remove vendor entries from the system
-- Add a confirmation popup before deletion.
+- Include a confirmation dialog before deletion to prevent accidental removal.
 - Update both frontend and your chosen backend to support this feature

 ### 2. Fix the UI bug